-This section of the deployment guide provides implementation and deployment notes on how to expedite deployment of A10 solutions into SAP application landscapes.
-Please be aware that SAP CRM was used as an example for ABAP (Advanced Business Application Programming) platform-based solutions.
+This section of the deployment guide provides implementation and deployment notes on how to expedite deployment of SAP CRM and A10 solutions.

-- 1. The A10 solutions can be deployed in different topologies with options of being deployed in a physical, virtual or cloud solutions.
-The solution can be deployed in mixed topologies such as physical and cloud, or virtual and cloud (AWS/Azure) mix.
-For redundancy options, the A10 solution can support VRRP-A and GSLB.
-For further information, refer to A10 documentations for the feature details. - 2.
-We recommend that you use SSL encrypted communication for all SAP applications.
-There are three (3) SSL termination options available: SSL offload; end-to-end SSL; and pass-through SSL (optional). - a.
-SSL offload: The SSL traffic is terminated by Thunder ADC as a reverse proxy.
+- 1. If the SAP CRM system is deployed based on the diagram under Architecture Overview on page 8 with a combination of Regional Data Center and Amazon Web Services (AWS) deployment, the solution has to be deployed in a one-arm mode.
+This will require elastic IPs from AWS and must be deployed in Global Server Load Balancing (GSLB) mode only.
+No GSLB configuration will be available in this guide, but if you would like the details on how to configure GSLB, refer to our A10 documentation called GSLB Guide. - 2.
+We recommend that you use SSL encrypted communication for SAP CRM.
+There are three (3) SSL termination options available: SSL Offload; end-to-end SSL; and Pass-through SSL (optional). - a.
+SSL Offload: The SSL traffic is terminated at Thunder ADC as a reverse proxy.
 The traffic is then sent to the SAP backend server as unencrypted traffic (HTTP).
 This configuration allows the reverse proxy to become the defense point for outside attacks. - b.
-End-to-end SSL: This is similar to SSL offload in that it terminates frontend SSL traffic at the ADC.
-However, SSL is again used for backend traffic between the ADC and SAP application servers.
-Both frontend and backend traffic are encrypted and there is no clear text transmission on wires.
-This is the recommended SAP solution to secure connectivity from both clients and application servers. - c.
+End-to-end SSL: This is similar to SSL Offload in that it terminates frontend SSL traffic at the ADC.
+However, SSL is again used for backend traffic between the ADC and SAP CRM servers.
+Both frontend and backend traffic are encrypted and there is no clear text transmission on wires. - c.
 Pass-through SSL (optional): Thunder ADC is either not used, acts only as a network router or as a Layer 4 server load balancer (SLB), is TCP-based, and utilizes A10 features such as access control lists (ACLs) and Distributed Denial of Service (DDoS) protection.
 The network connections are not terminated (decrypted) at the ADC but only at the SAP backend application.
-This is an optional SSL termination approach and no configuration is provided in this guide. - d.
-For the solution to work, Thunder ADC, acting as a reverse proxy, must follow a two-step process: The first step is to check the x.509 certificate provided by the client/SAP Cloud to make sure that it is valid.
-The second step then inserts the x.509 certificate into the HTTP/HTTPS header for the backend systems for authentication purposes.
-To achieve this solution, we use A10 Networks aFleX® Deep Packet Inspection (DPI) Scripting Technology to insert a client certificate into the HTTP/HTTPS header.
+This is an optional SSL termination approach and no configuration is provided in this guide. - 3.
+For the solution to work, Thunder ADC, acting as a reverse proxy, has to first check the x.509 certificate provided by the client/SAP Cloud to make sure that it is valid.
+It then inserts the x.509 certificate into the HTTP/HTTPS header for the backend systems for authentication purposes.
+To achieve this solution, we use A10's aFleX® (TCL scripting) to insert a client certificate into the HTTP/HTTPS header.
 Sample scripts are provided within the guide.
 Another option is to export the Thunder ADC self-signed certificate to the SAP Cloud for the purpose of authentication.